DSOlab/ggdatetime/doc/tutorial.md

 // Now mjd's internal member, will have a value of 124.
 ```

+By default, this option is not allowed to preserve type-safety.

 #### Build in DEBUG mode

-You can easily change to building the DEBUG version, e.g.
+You can easily change to building the DEBUG version, e.g. changing
+Steps (1) and (2) to:
 ```
 $> cmake -S . -B build -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Debug
 $> cmake --build build --target all --config Debug -- -j4